Puridech/thai-food-recognition/data/foods/tom_yum_goong_en.md

 - 1/2 cup evaporated milk or fresh milk - for creamy version
 - 1 teaspoon chili powder (optional)

-**Garnishes:**
+#### Garnishes
 - Fresh cilantro for topping
 - Spring onions, cut into sections
 - Thai basil leaves (if available)

 ### Cooking Instructions

-1. **Prepare ingredients and make prawn stock** - Shell and devein the prawns, reserving the heads and shells.
+**Step 1: Prepare ingredients and make prawn stock** Shell and devein the prawns, reserving the heads and shells.
 Clean the mushrooms.
 In a pot, bring 3-4 cups of water to a boil, add the prawn heads and shells, and simmer for about 10 minutes to extract the sweet prawn flavor.
 This creates a flavorful stock base.
 Strain out the heads and shells, keeping the aromatic prawn stock.

-2. **Infuse aromatics into the stock** - Return the prawn stock to a boil.
+**Step 2: Infuse aromatics into the stock**
+Return the prawn stock to a boil.
 Add lemongrass, galangal, kaffir lime leaves, and shallots.
 Let these simmer for 3-5 minutes to release their aromatic oils into the broth.
 The soup should now smell incredibly fragrant and inviting.

-3. **Add mushrooms and tomatoes** - Add the straw mushrooms and cherry tomatoes to the boiling soup.
+**Step 3: Add mushrooms and tomatoes**
+Add the straw mushrooms and cherry tomatoes to the boiling soup.
 Cook until the mushrooms are tender and the tomatoes begin to soften, about 2-3 minutes.
 Be careful not to overcook the tomatoes or they'll become too mushy.

-4. **Season and add prawns** - Season the soup with fish sauce and Thai chili paste (if making the creamy version).
+**Step 4: Season and add prawns**
+Season the soup with fish sauce and Thai chili paste (if making the creamy version).
 Taste to ensure proper saltiness.
 Add the cleaned prawns and cook just until they curl and turn pink-orange, about 2-3 minutes.
 Be very careful not to overcook the prawns or they'll become tough and rubbery.

-5. **Add milk and chilies** - (For creamy Tom Yum) Reduce heat to low and add evaporated milk or fresh milk, stirring gently to incorporate.
+**Step 5: Add milk and chilies**
+(For creamy Tom Yum) Reduce heat to low and add evaporated milk or fresh milk, stirring gently to incorporate.
 Don't let it boil vigorously or the milk will separate.
 Add the lightly crushed Thai chilies for that signature heat.

-6. **Turn off heat and add lime juice** - Turn off the heat completely, then squeeze in the fresh lime juice.
+**Step 6: Turn off heat and add lime juice**
+Turn off the heat completely, then squeeze in the fresh lime juice.
 Taste and adjust the seasoning to achieve a perfect balance of sour, spicy, and salty flavors.
 Never add lime juice while the soup is still boiling, as the heat will make it taste bitter.

+**Step 7: Garnish and serve**
-7. **Garnish and serve** - Ladle into bowls, garnish with fresh cilantro, spring onions, and Thai basil leaves.
+Ladle into bowls, garnish with fresh cilantro, spring onions, and Thai basil leaves.
 Serve piping hot with steamed jasmine rice.

 ### Cooking Time

-- **Prep time**: 15-20 minutes
+- Prep time: 15-20 minutes
-- **Cook time**: 15-20 minutes
+- Cook time: 15-20 minutes
-- **Total time**: 30-40 minutes
+- Total: 30-40 minutes

 ### Difficulty Level

-⭐⭐⭐☆☆ (Medium)
+⭐⭐⭐☆☆ (3/5 stars) - Medium

 ### 💡 Tips and Notes